 If you like a bit of extra sleep in the morning, have teens who NEED extra sleep in the morning, a baby who needs naps in the afternoon or are going to a festival with lots of late nights and heavy drinking then you need a blackout tent in your life.

-Blackout tents often also provide heat reducing effects meaning you won’t just not get woken up by the sunlight but the heat too.
+Blackout tents often also provide heat-reducing effects so you won’t just sleep darker, but cooler too.

 In a hurry?
 Here’s our top 3 picks for the best black out tents.